jschrier/wl-mcp3008/README.md

 # wl-mcp3008

-A simple extension for reading Microchip MCP3008 data in the Wolfram Language
+A simple extension for reading Microchip MCP3008 data in the Wolfram Language on the Raspberry Pi

 by Joshua Schrier (2020) <jschrier [at] fordham [dot] edu>